When I make a Homemade Meatloaf, I always try to save a slice or two for a Meatloaf Sandwich.

 You would be smart to pick up a few of these when they show up on sale in your frozen food deli case, of if you are L.A. local then watch out for them at the 99c only Store.

-Veggies wrapped in creamy scrambled eggs is a great way to start the day.
+Veggies wrapped in creamy scrambled eggs are a great way to start the day.
 And adding your fave cheese is over-the-top decadence.
 A Spinach and Cheese Omelet is one of my favorite breakfasts.
 Go ahead and dig in below.

 Play it here.
 Video runs 1 minute 39 seconds.